FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 3.rst

   - If the grid element listed is close to an inflow node, the velocity could be unnaturally high.
     Fix this by ramping the inflow over 0.5 hours.
-    If water is added to a cross section too quickly, it can become unstable.
+    If water is added to a cross-section too quickly, it can become unstable.

   - If the grid element is close to a storm drain outfall or culvert, review the transition to make sure it matches the physical system.
     Increase the roughness around connected component.